-- b.
-Have you ever been convicted of ANY crime involving theft, drugs, or a child? - c.
+- a.
+Have you ever been convicted of a felony? □NO □YES - b.
+Have you ever been convicted of ANY crime involving theft, drugs, or a child? □NO □YES - c.
 Have you entered into a criminal diversion agreement after being charged with any offense described in question a or b?

-NO YES - d.
+^{INO} YES - d.
 Are criminal charges pending against you in any state involving any of the offenses described in question a or b?

+NO

+IYES

 - e.
 Have you had a teacher's or school administrator's certificate or license denied, suspended, revoked or been the subject of other disciplinary action in any state?

+NO □YES

-NO YES - f.
+- f.
 Is disciplinary action pending against you in any state regarding a teacher's or administrator's certificate or license?

+NO □YES

 - g.
 Have you ever been disbarred or had a professional license or state issued certificate denied, suspended, revoked or been the subject of other disciplinary action regarding any profession in Kansas or any other state?

+NO

+IYES

-NO YES - h.
+- h.
 Have you ever been terminated, suspended, or otherwise disciplined by a local Board of Education for falsifying or altering student tests or student test scores?

+□NO □YES

-NO YES - i.
+- i.
 Have you ever falsified or altered assessment data, documents, or test score reports required for licensure?
-NO YES